 We want to know that older people who are receiving residential care:

 - are included in decisions about their care

 - are provided with care that matches their individual health and social needs, and

 After the inspection

 We then publish our inspection reports on our website.

-These reports gives information to the public on what it is like to live in the centre and to see if a centre provides consistently good care.
+These reports give information to the public on what it is like to live in the centre and whether a centre provides consistently good care.

 We also receive unsolicited information by persons who may have a concern about the care provided.
 Inspectors review each piece of information received and use it to inform our work.
 Our aim is to ensure that good care is provided to residents, and we take necessary action to enforce this when required.

 *Please ensure to use UTF-8 character set when opening the downloaded CSV file below.